jdschi/gadgetbridge2mqtt/README.md

 ## Home Assistant Automation:
-  I have shared an automation script `sample_automation.yaml` that checks if my phone is on the network, then
-  1. tells the phone to connect GB to the devices,
-  2. tells GB to fetch data from the devices,
+  I have shared an automation script `sample_automation.yaml` that checks if my phone is on the network, then (1) tells the phone to connect GB to the devices, (2) tells GB to fetch data from the devices,
-  3. wait for that to be performed successfully,
+  (3) wait for that to be performed successfully,
-  4. tells GB to export the db to the phone storage,
-  5. waits for confirmation that it succeded, and then tells the program to publish the sensors to MQTT.
+  (4) tells GB to export the db to the phone storage, (5) waits for confirmation that it succeded, and then tells the program to publish the sensors to MQTT.
-  6. sends a notification that it has completed, including how long it took.
+  (6) sends a notification that it has completed, including how long it took.
 This last step is useful in debugging.

-  Two additional actions are disabled, because it is not necessary to tell the program to publish the sensors, but are left here as an example.
+  Step 5 is not necessary, since the code will automatically publish the updated data, but I leave it here as an example.

   Unfortunately, a couple of the steps in the automation use the device, which makes the yaml code incomprehensible, since it uses meaningless ID numbers instead of device names.
 So you need to replace these, or easier, just delete the condition in yaml and add it in the UI.
 You must also add the MAC address for the watch that you want to sync.
-You also need to replace `sensor.your_phone_last_update_trigger` and `notify.mobile_app_your_phone` with your phone's sensor and notification.
+Replace "ma:ca:dd:re:ss" with something like "AB:CD:12:34:56".
+You also need to replace
+  `sensor.your_phone_last_update_trigger` and `notify.mobile_app_your_phone` with your phone's sensor and notification.

+## Docker container:
+  Sensors are published to HA through MQTT.
+Updating is triggered by a "status" payload published on the topic "gadgetbridge/command"
+  Shared is a docker-compose.yaml file that will spin up a docker container that takes the data from the Gadgetbridge database, and published it to MQTT so that Home Assistant will automatically discover it.
+It needs to know where to find the database that you have stored above.
+It also needs to know the details of your MQTT broker, the type of watch that you have (so how GB stores data in the database), and the MAC address of your device.
+  If you have more than one device, you need to spin up a docker container for each one.